crvshlab/capa/README.md

 # simulator-gif
-> Record animated GIFs (and videos) from the iOS Simulator
+> Record animated GIFs (and videos) from the iOS Simulator.
+Because a GIF is worth a thousand lines of code.

 ## WHY
 When developing an iOS app within a team that contributes to the code base doing Pull Requests, ~~sometimes~~ it's hard to imagine how the changes will look like in a running App just by looking at the diff.
 You can help your colleagues by adding an animated GIF into the Pull Request description and this tool aims to make it very simple to generate one.